Red Faction: Red Faction II (2002)

-Red Faction: B.E.A.S.T. was an intended spinoff title of the series.
-It was being developed by Locomotive Games and was planned to release on the Nintendo Wii.
-THQ however decided to close down the Locomotive Games studio and cancelled the prototype game in the process.

 Red Faction: Guerrilla (2009)

 Red Faction: Guerrilla is the third installment of the Red Faction franchise.
 The game assumes a third-person point of view and an open world to play in.
 The game was released on some platforms on June 2, 2009, seven years after its predecessor and featured a vastly different gameplay system.
 Red Faction: Guerrilla takes place in 2125.
 The Earth Defense Force (EDF), the allies in the original "Red Faction", have become the main antagonist of Guerrilla.
 Earth's natural resources have run scarce, and as a result, its global economy has collapsed from rampant speculation of commodities and lack of production.
 Under pressure by Earth's corporations and leaders to acquire the resources of Mars at any cost and at a pace to meet Earth's high demand, the EDF has forced Martian society into a permanent state of unfree labour.
 The newly-reformed "Red Faction" arises to rebel against the EDF (Earth Defense Force), drive them off the planet, and begin fairer negotiations with Earth.

+A remaster was released in 2018 titled Red Faction: Guerilla Re-Mars-tered.

+Red Faction: Battlegrounds (2011)

+Red Faction: Battlegrounds was released as a combat vehicular multi-directional shooter in 2011 for Xbox Live Arcade and PlayStation Network for the promotion of Red Faction: Armageddon.

 Red Faction: Armageddon (2011)

 On June 4, 2010, the first footage of Red Faction: Armageddon debuted in the form of a short teaser trailer on GameTrailers.
 THQ announced that the game would be shown at the Electronic Entertainment Expo 2010.

 Like its predecessor Red Faction: Guerrilla, Red Faction: Armageddon is a third-person shooter.
 The player takes on the role of Darius Mason, a descendant of Guerrilla's Alec Mason.
 The game is set 50 years after the conclusion of Guerrilla.
 Most of the game is set in a tunnel complex inhabited by alien creatures.

 As in previous games in the franchise, landscape destruction is possible through the "Geo-Mod" feature.
 In this game, the player can use a device called a Nano Forge to repair structures such as stairs, allowing them to progress through the caves.
 Audio logs can be found throughout the complex.
 When played they provide elements of backstory.
 Various vehicles can be used including a mine cart and a barge.
 The player can also use mech suits at some points in the game.

-On June 27, 2011, THQ announced it was dropping the long-running Red Faction franchise; no more installments are in development due to poor sales of the last game in the franchise, Red Faction: Armageddon.
+On June 27, 2011, THQ announced it was dropping the long-running Red Faction franchise; no more installments are in development due to poor sales of Armageddon.